harness/developer-hub/docs/continuous-delivery/gitops/sync-gitops-applications.md

      ![](./static/sync-applications-2.png)
 3. Configure the sync options, and then select **Synchronize**.

-   When synchronizing the application, you have the option to apply a specific revision of the application.
+   When synchronizing the application, you have the option to apply a specific revision.
 By default, target revision of the application is selected.

    The Branch and Tag options display a list of available branches and tags, allowing you to make a selection.
 Additionally, the Ref option enables synchronization of branches, tags, and commit hashes.